smashkoala/CarND-Vehicle-Detection/writeup.md

 Here's an example result showing the heatmap from a frame of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes overlaid on the output of `scipy.ndimage.measurements.label()`:

-### Here is a frame and their corresponding heatmaps:
+### Here is a frame and its corresponding heatmaps:

 ![alt text][image5]